GrotFat/test-task/README.md

 terraform plan
 terraform apply
 ```
-after this the module will generate an ssh private key and save it locally
+After this the module will generate an ssh private key and save it locally

-as an output, you will receive link to Grafana dashboard (default creds)
+As an output, you will receive link to Grafana dashboard (default creds)

+Here is link to my Grafana with custom dashboard http://3.64.189.95:3000/d/d57fb40a-3ebc-497f-9d69-aacbce06f724/custom-dashboard?orgId=1